huangsvengood/WavDocs/docs/feature_guide/openVPN_server.md

 __OpenVPN Server__ refers to the computer or device running the __OpenVPN service__.
 The role of an OpenVPN server is to allow client devices to connect to their own private network over the Internet or other networks and establish a secure communication link.

+!!! tip
+	Our version of OpenVPN is OpenVPN 2.5.3.
 ## __Set up OpenVPN Server on wavlink router__

 1 .
 Enter the IP address of the device management interface in the browser address bar, __log in__ to the management interface, click __More Settings__, and enter __OpenVPN Server__.